liferay/liferay-frontend-projects/README.md

 ## Guideline development

-We don't have a formalized procedure for implementation changes, but informally, we expect most changes to evlove like this:
+We don't have a formalized procedure for implementation changes, but informally, we expect most changes to evolve like this:

 1. Somebody submits a question (eg. an issue) or proposal (eg. could be an issue or PR).